Vegan Chocolate Chip Zucchini Muffins

 - Muffin Tin – to bake the muffins in.
 You can use paper liners or grease the muffin pan.

-🥄 How to make vegan zucchini muffins
+How to make vegan zucchini muffins

-Step 1 - Preheat the oven to 375° F (190° C).
+Step 1 – Preheat the ovenย to 375ยฐF (190 ยฐC).

 Step 6 – Stir in 1/2 cup of mini vegan chocolate chips if desired.

-Step 8 - Bake at 375° F (190° C) for 18 minutes (or until light brown and a toothpick inserted in the center comes out clean.)
+Step 8 – Bake at 375ยฐ F (190ยฐ C) for 18 minutes (or until light brown and a toothpick inserted in the center comes out clean).

-- Use a room temperature zucchini.
+- Use a room-temperature zucchini.
 Cold batter will not rise as well.

 - Measure the flour carefully by spooning it into your measuring cups.

-❓Frequently asked questions
+Frequently asked questions

-🥡 How to store vegan zucchini muffins
+How to store vegan zucchini muffins

 Freeze: Zucchini muffins freeze well and can be stored in an airtight bag in the freezer for up to 3 months.
-Just be sure to squeeze out at much air as possible before freezing.
+Just be sure to squeeze out as much air as possible before freezing.

-📋 Vegan zucchini muffins recipe
+Vegan zucchini muffin recipe

-Vegan Zucchini Muffins
+Vegan Chocolate Chip Zucchini Muffins

 Ingredients